Identification of James Hardie Legacy sites within the Parramatta Local Government Area

 - Barton Park - permanent treatment works including landscaping and a new footpath.

-- Barton Park / PH Jeffery Reserve – design of landscaping works, including improvements to footpaths and car parking along Gladstone Street
+- landscaping works including improvements to footpaths and car parking along Gladstone St

 In late 2018, Council contracted environmental testing at Dan Mahoney Reserve, Dundas Park and Doyle Ground.
 The site of the water playground at Dundas Park was not part of the suspected landfill site and no asbestos was found during the construction of the playground.